GingerScarlett/CleanHumanActivityRecognition/README.txt

 with a full description located a the original site, http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Important:
+The main program file is run_analysis.R and it assumes that the original Samsung data sets are located in folder of the current working directory called .\rawdata

 Summary of operations
 1. Column Headings were used and saved in the same file as the data set
 2. Activity Names were also incorporated into the actual data sets, instead of just having the activity ids